 - Receive complimentary benefits with an average total value of $550 when booking with Fine Hotels & Resorts®.

 - Fly in style, using the American Express Global Lounge Collection.
-It includes 1,200 airport lounges across 130 countries, as well as The Centurion® Lounge and The International American Express lounges, Delta Sky Club® and Priority Pass Select lounges.
-See why we consider the The Platinum Card® from American Express the best credit card for airport lounge access.
+It includes 1,200 airport lounges across 130 countries, as well as The Centurion® Lounge and The International American Express lounges, Delta Sky Club® and Priority Pass Select lounges (enrollment required).
+See why we consider The Platinum Card® from American Express the best credit card for airport lounge access.

 - There are no higher bonus earnings on dining.